 ASTM

 ASTM stands for the American Society for Testing and Materials.
-ASTM A307 is the standard developed for bolts and studs, and it creates two different grades: Grade A and Grade B. On a bolt, you’ll find the grade listed as 307A or 307B on its head.
+ASTM A307 is the standard developed for bolts and studs, and it creates two different grades: Grade A and Grade B. You’ll find the grade listed as 307A or 307B on the bolt head.

 More on ASTM A307 grades, specifications, and head markings here.